Detroit People Mover: Opening

 The Downtown People Mover opened on July 31, 1987.
-A ceremony was held the Financial District station, with appearances by Mayor Coleman Young and People Mover supporter Max Fisher.
+A dedication ceremony was held at the Financial District station, with appearances by Mayor Coleman Young and People Mover supporter Max Fisher.
 After opening speeches and awards, Young and Fisher cut a five-foot-long cake shaped like a People Mover car, and boarded the inaugural run.
 The train broke through a green ribbon accompanied by the simultaneous release of 10,000 balloons, also shaped like a People Mover car.
 A block party was hosted below on Larned Street, and the service was open to the public by 1:30 pm.

-That weekend trains were usually packed, with passengers waiting around 20 minutes to board at some stations.
+Trains reportedly ran at crush load for the entire opening weekend, with passengers waiting around 20 minutes to board at some stations.
 Transit officials controlled crowds, encouraging only taking one round-trip to let others ride.
 The system carried an estimated 2,000 passengers per hour on Friday and Saturday.
 Rides were free for the first week, with a $0.50 fare going into effect on August 8.

 In the first year, an average of 11,000 riders used the People Mover each day; the one-day record was 54,648.
 Originally, the People Mover System was operated and maintained by UTDC on a month-to-month basis; DTC took over operations and maintenance on November 18, 1988.

 Service disruptions from construction

 On October 24, 1998, the implosion of the J. L. Hudson Department Store damaged part of the nearby People Mover track and forced the system to shut down.
 Limited service resumed on January 23, 1999 with the system split into two lines: a "red line" running between Times Square & Millender Center, and a "green line" between Greektown and Cobo Center.
 Both lines were shortened by one stop in August of that year.
 In November 1999, the loop was restored, and Times Square station reopened.

 However, Grand Circus Park and Greektown remained closed to accommodate construction of Greektown Casino and the closure of the David Whitney Building.
 Greektown station reopened in January 2000, following the casino's completion.
 In April 2001, Grand Circus Park reopened, restoring service to whole system.

 During construction of Compuware World Headquarters, the Cadillac Center station was temporarily closed as part of the parking structure was built around it.
 The station remained largely untouched and unmodified, although the entrance was slightly expanded, and a walkway to the garage was added.

 In 2002, the original Renaissance Center station was closed and demolished.
 This was part of a multi-year renovation of the Renaissance Center, in which concrete berms in front of the complex were removed to make it more inviting to the rest of downtown.
 The system ran limited service due to the gap in the track during construction, leading to a drop in ridership, before the new station and track opened on September 3, 2004.
 The original station's tile artwork was destroyed in the demolition, though its creator, George Woodman, designed a replacement work for the new station.